reflectoring/reflectoring.github.io/_posts/2020-02-25-password-encoding-spring-security.md

 ```

 `BCryptPasswordEncoder` has the parameter `strength`.
 The default value in Spring Security is `10`.
-It is recommended to use a `SecureRandom` as salt, because it provides a cryptographically strong random number.
+It is recommended to use a `SecureRandom` as salt generator, because it provides a cryptographically strong random number.

 The output looks like this:
 ```